-- 1 (1) In this regulation, "Act" means the Residential Tenancy Act, S.B.C.
-2002, c.
-78. - (2) For the purposes of section 4 (f) of the Act [what the Act does not apply to], "transitional housing" means living accommodation that is provided - (a) on a temporary basis, - (b) by a person or organization that receives funding from a local government or the government of British Columbia or of Canada for the purpose of providing that accommodation, and - (c) together with programs intended to assist tenants to become better able to live independently.
+- 1 (1) In this regulation: - "Act" means the Residential Tenancy Act; - "supportive housing rental unit" has the meaning given to it in section 2.1 [supportive housing rental units]. - (2) For the purposes of section 4 (f) [what the Act does not apply to] of the Act, "transitional housing" means living accommodation that is provided - (a) on a temporary basis, - (b) by a person or organization that receives funding from a local government or the government of British Columbia or of Canada for the purpose of providing that accommodation, and - (c) together with programs intended to assist tenants to become better able to live independently.

 [am.
 B.C.
-Reg.
-278/2016, Sch. s.
+Regs.
+278/2016, Sch., s.
+1; 3/2024, s.
 1.]